Pumpkin Pound Cake

 • Powdered Sugar: The powdered sugar helps to thicken the icing.

-• Cream: Only add as much cream as needed to thin out the icing.
+• Heavy Cream: Only add as much cream as needed to thin out the icing.
 If it gets too thin, it’ll drip right off your cake.
-Test it by drizzling it down the side of a bowl or cup and seeing if it’s thick enough.
+Test it by drizzling it down the side of a bowl or a cup to see if it’s thick enough.

 How to Make Pumpkin Pound Cake